aydindemircioglu/RcppShark/README.md

 > library(RcppShark)

-We only added one tutorial example to just see how all of this works.
+We added only two basic examples, Budgeted Stochastic Gradient Descend (BSGD) and a four layered Deep Neural Network, to give a feeling how RcppShark works.
 Remember, the goal of the package is not to wrap all existing functionality of Shark in R, but to give you access to a very powerful and fast machine learning library (We might add more pre-wrapped code in future, if enough interest and time is given).
-Now to use the Shark Budgedet Stochastic Gradient Descent algorithm on your data, you can call
+Now to use the Budgeted Stochastic Gradient Descend algorithm from Shark on your data, you can call

-> bsgd (x, y, gamma = 0.5, C = 1.0, epsilon = 1e-7, budget = 500)
+> SharkBSGD (x, y, gamma = 0.5, C = 1.0, epsilon = 1e-7, budget = 500)

 The data has  to be binary, with 0-1 labels.
 (TODO: check this in code).